-- Gallons used of alternative fuels (E-85, propane, natural gas) and advanced propulsion technologies (electric) - " Manage the Surplus Property Program and expand the opportunity for more people to benefit from the program by assisting state agencies, local governments, and nonprofits with finding inventory to meet their needs and by making surplus property available to the general public through the retail store, online internet sales, and out-sourced auctions.
+- Minimize cost for office space leased by DRES for Executive Branch state agencies. - " Manage the Surplus Property Program and expand the opportunity for more people to benefit from the program by assisting state agencies, local governments, and nonprofits with finding inventory to meet their needs and by making surplus property available to the general public through the retail store, online internet sales, and out-sourced auctions.